 [ Metalevel here : This needs a lot of work and thinking, may take a while.
 But I need the link for other posts.
 Also, any thinking anyone would like to contribute will be gratefully stolen, with or without attribution, your choice.
 I am almost competent to start laying out the issues for some of these, not all, and this is a working document, so expect errors.
 Pointing to them is appreciated.
-Thanks for reading. ]
+Thanks for reading.
+Added later, Richard Stallman is the guru of open source, he discussed this before I did.
+A company has been formed to provide secure OSS hardware.]

 KickStarter is a mechanism for funding ideas of all kinds.
 Early on, patriots funded projects that guaranteed their win.
 These were :